 As I get ready to pull out my phone to make a phone call, I see headlights turn on in front of me and then see blue lights from a cop car.
 The cop was obviously taking a nap behind the building when I disturbed him, LOL.
 I walked up and asked him if this store had moved.
 He said it had and gave me directions to the new location, only about a mile down the road, I thanked him and went on my way.

 As I am approaching the new location, I see the sign for the building and also notice that it is in the middle of a strip mall.
 Rational thinking tells me that the loading docks are behind the strip mall, so I hit the access road and enter the parking lot to the rear of the building.
-It was raining pretty hard, and the back lot was not lit up so it was really dark.
+It was raining pretty hard, and the back lot was not lit up, so it was really dark.
 I am driving thru the back lot, looking for the loading docks to the store, when I should have been looking in front of me!
-I look up for a split second, but by then it was to late, by the time I hit the brakes, I had already hit the light pole, smack, head on with the front of my truck. continue to page 2 -->
+I look up for a split second, but by then it was to late - by the time I hit the brakes, I had already hit the light pole, smack, head on with the front of my truck.

-It was raining, I was soaking wet, and most of all, I was completely mad at myself for this stupid stupid accident.
+It was raining, I was soaking wet, and most of all, I was completely mad at myself for this stupid, stupid accident.
 About an hour later, the driver came back, he helped me load my stuff up into his truck, and off we went back to the OC.
 It was about 200 miles back.
-It was a long drive, but the driver, who had been with the company for over 9 years, made it easier on me.
-He talked to me about the accident, gave me some advise and told me he would make sure I got back.
-I don't want to mention his name, but I am thankful to him for all the help he gave me, it really made a big difference.
+It was a long drive, but the driver, who had been with the company for over nine years, made it easier on me.
+He talked to me about the accident, gave me some advice, and told me he would make sure I got back.
+I don't want to mention his name, but I am thankful to him for all the help he gave me.
+It really made a big difference.